project.html

 • Demonstrate proficiency in React development

-• Solve a real-world problem with web technology
+• Solve a tourism-related or entertainment-related problem with web technology

 • Practice collaborative software development